 Just kidding, you want to hear the winner right?

-I would like to start by staying that there is no looser in this game, these are two brilliant printers infamous for their extraordinary capabilities, regardless of what you choose, you’ve chosen right.
+I would like to start by stating that there is no loser in this game, these are two brilliant printers infamous for their extraordinary capabilities, regardless of what you choose, you’ve chosen right.

 If we were to choose just one, it would be the Canon Pro 1000.